-Research suggests people with ALS can benefit from the entourage effect created by the combination of THC and CBD, similar to people with PTSD.
-In a 2019 study, patients received a combination of THC and CBD in varying doses depending on their needs and preferences.
+Research suggests people with ALS can benefit from the entourage effect created by the combination of THC and Hemp, similar to people with PTSD.
+In a 2019 study, patients received a combination of THC and Hemp Oil in varying doses depending on their needs and preferences.
 Those with mild, moderate or severe spasticity (muscle tightness and stiffness) due to ALS reported high levels of satisfaction with the treatment, and those with moderate to severe spasticity reported higher satisfaction rates than those with mild spasticity.

 6. Pain Relief

-In 2005, Canada approved the use of Sativex, an oromucosal (absorbed in the lining of the mouth) spray with equal proportions of THC and CBD, for the treatment of multiple sclerosis-related central neuropathic pain.
+In 2005, Canada approved the use of Sativex, an oromucosal (absorbed in the lining of the mouth) spray with equal proportions of THC and Hemp Oil, for the treatment of multiple sclerosis-related central neuropathic pain.
 In 2007, Canada approved the medicine’s use again for cancer pain that proved unresponsive to other medications.

 Meanwhile, continued studies in the U.S. indicate CBD is effective in treating chronic, non-cancer pain.
-In one 2020 study, researchers administered CBD topically to a group of patients with symptomatic peripheral neuropathy (a result of brain nerve and spinal cord nerve damage) while another group with the same condition received a placebo.
+In one 2020 study, researchers administered hemp oil topically to a group of patients with symptomatic peripheral neuropathy (a result of brain nerve and spinal cord nerve damage) while another group with the same condition received a placebo.
 Results showed a significant reduction in intense, sharp pains and cold, itchy sensations in those who used the topical CBD compared to those who used the placebo.
 No participants reported adverse side effects.